Nostalgia restored.

 New And Improved.

-Brewed on Oregon’s crisp northern coast, Sisu Beer strives to create complete and honest ales for every palate.
-The brewery sits just behind the silver screen in the Times Theatre & Public House.
+Brewed on Oregon’s crisp northern coast, Sisu Brewing Co. strives to create complete and honest ales for every palate.
+The brewery sits just behind the silver screen in the Times Theatre.
 It’s a small space for a big dream, but we find it keeps us honest and focused on what counts.
-Though modest, our facility allows us to brew our signature beers while still putting out seasonal selections and experimental inspirations.
+Though modest, our facility allows us to brew our signature Sisu Beers while still putting out seasonal selections and experimental inspirations.